ArchieMeng/anime2x-multibackend/README.md

 ## How to support other versions of waifu2x?

-Write a module which contains "process_frame" function and place it in the "utils/processors" dir.
+Write a module which contains a class named "Processor" and place it in the "utils/processors" dir.

-### Example:
+### Processor class example:

 ```python
 """